jkeefe/stream-lab/README.md

 - In journalism-oriented sites (such as Neiman Lab or Source)
 - Through project-in-progress coverage in local media
 - Through final findings in local media and elsewhere

+## Checklist

+- Identify interesting issues and stories could we study in streams / water bodies in the area
+- Understand expert water quality study
+- Understand amateur water quality study (like Riffle)
+  - Exploring the device
+  - Exploring the principles
+  - Testing it out
+  - Understanding the data
+- Figure out where to deploy the sensors
+- Figure out when to deploy them
+- Deploy
+- Check on them
+- Reterive
+- Data analysis and interpretation
+- Story craft and development
+- Story publishing and distribution

+## Site

+- About the project
+- Capture hashtagged content
+- Student blog posts
+- Instructor blog posts
+- Pictures
+- Graphs
+- Maps
+- Link out to github or other site for
+  - Data files
+  - Code
+  - Raw materials

+## Roles

+### Dana Coester

+- Academic and administrative lead
+- Grading protocols
+- Grant deliverable tracking

+### John Keefe

+- Editorial and technical lead

+### Emily Corio

+- Liaison to community contacts for watershed and water researchers issues
+- Liaison with local journalism organization

+### Dave Mistich

+- Journalistic partner for regional innovation

+## Schedule

+The schedule will follow the checklist ... and dates are to be nailed down.